 - How we can help

 - Frequently asked questions

 What is a Scale-Up visa?

-The Scale Up visa, which is due to be implemented in August 2022, enables UK-based businesses to recruit highly skilled and talented migrant workers who have the skill set to allow a UK Scale Up business to thrive and grow rapidly.
+The Scale-up Worker visa enables UK-based businesses to recruit highly skilled and talented migrant workers who have the skill set to allow a UK Scale Up business to thrive and grow rapidly.

 To access a Scale Up visa, the applicant must still obtain a job offer from a UK employer who holds a valid sponsor licence.

 The Scale Up visa will allow a more efficient way for rapidly growing scale-up companies to employ the very best overseas talent in their organisation.

 The biggest advantage of the new Scale-up Worker visa is that it is completely exempt from any immigration skills charge- meaning it is a cost-effective and streamlined way to recruit skilled workers from around the globe.
 As well as this, the Scale Up visa route is a new path to settlement in the United Kingdom.